Alonsho/MileStone1/README.md

 **An important remark:** As written above, this project is in the making.
 For now, only the first part of the whole project is complete.
 All of the description above relates to the current milestone.

-A [link](https://www.flightgear.org/download/) to the flight simulator.
+A [link](https://www.flightgear.org/download/) to the flight simulator download.